Wisdom from the Worst

 The Line That Changed My Life

-After I digested all these teachings, I picked up a piece of paper and drew an image.
-On the right: A drawing of Me.
-Intact.
+After digesting Ellis’s teachings, I picked up a piece of paper and drew an image.
+On the right: a drawing of Me.
+Perfectly flawed.
 Untouchable.
-Perfectly flawed.

-I drew a line between the two, and my life was forever changed.
+I drew a line between the two, and my dynamic with myself was forever changed.

 That separation gave me something priceless: objectivity.
 I could say, “That was unhelpful,” without feeling angst or disgust.
-I could love myself and still want to grow.
+I could love myself and still want growth.